 Qualifying examinations are a two-component evaluation (written and oral) designed to assess research preparedness and competence, generally held in the Spring of Year 2.
 Satisfactory completion of these examinations is a prerequisite for advancement to candidacy.
 The scope of the written exams should be discussed at the end of Fall semester Year 1 and established by the start of Year 2 in consultation with your adviser and the advisory committee.
 Additional examiners may be included from outside the Department or the University, and in some instances, may be scholars unaffiliated with an academic institution.
 Committee members from outside the Department are subject to approval by departmental faculty.
 All students will be expected to have at least three examiners from among the Anthropology faculty on their examination committee.
-As mentioned above, students must submit the "Second Year Form" identifying the members of their examination for Qualifying Exams) during the semester they expect to take their exams.
+As mentioned above, students must submit the "Second Year Form" identifying the members of their examination committee.
+Students should consider enrolling in ANTH 950 (Directed Research: Preparation for Qualifying Exams) during the semester they expect to take their exams.